aman-11/woodpecker-mcp-server/README.md

 - Collect pipeline logs and failure details
 - Analyze failed workflow steps (with retry awareness)
 - Track flaky or recurring failures
-- Store results in Google Sheets for historical analysis
 - Provide prompt-driven diagnosis and reporting for developers

 ## Flow Overview